Relations among $\mathbb{P}$-Twists: From -objects to spherical objects

-so $\CC A \cong A[-k]$.
-This implies $\CC \cong [-k]$ as $A$ is a generator of $\cD(A)$.
-Moreover, the morphism $\CC \to \id$ is non-zero for each $P_i$, as it is just the multiplication with $h_i$.
+In the corresponding triangle of $A$-$A$-bimodules $C \to A \to B$, we observe that the map $A\to B$ coincides with the one in \eqref{eq:B}, which is the map defining the $A$-algebra structure of $B$.
+Therefore we obtain that $C \cong A[-k]$, so $\CC \cong [-k]$.
+Moreover, the morphism $\CC \to \id$ is just the multiplication with $h_i$.
 Dually, this holds also for the natural morphism $\id \to \CC'$.
 In particular, by the first part of \autoref{lem:spherification}, $\FF$ is a weak spherification functor for the $P_i$.